sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    blocks, will render correctly to LaTeX output.

 .. versionchanged:: 8.3.0

-   The partial support for nesting a table in another has been extended.
+   The partial support of the LaTeX builder for nesting a table in another has been extended.
    Formerly Sphinx would raise an error if ``longtable`` class was specified for a table containing a nested table, and some cases would not raise an error at Sphinx level but fail at LaTeX level during PDF build.
 This is a